-As outlined above, GloBE is likely to negate some of the benefit for investors of low tax rates at source, in whatever manner such rates may be effectuated.
+As outlined above, GloBE is likely to negate some of the benefit for investors of low effective tax rates at source, in whatever manner such rates may be effectuated.
 GloBE thus creates policy space for governments to revisit domestic tax incentives and implement reforms.
 In some countries, such reforms may be long overdue as well as being key to increasing domestic resource mobilization.
 In anticipation of GloBE's broad implementation, therefore, countries should consider which of their domestic measures-whether in legislation or investment contracts or otherwise-are likely to lead to ETRs under 15% and, therefore, potentially ripe for dismantling as ineffective policy tools.
 There is a growing consensus on the need to review tax incentives, particularly in light of GloBE.
-Recommendations from this section are broadly in line with recent publications from the World Bank and the OECD on the implications of GloBE for domestic tax incentives.
+Recommendations from this section are broadly in line with recent

-&lt;sup>16 March 2022 Commentary on Article 4.2 of the OECD 2021 Model Rules states that "simplified methods" that substitute for income taxes will count.
+&lt;sup>18 March 2022 Commentary on Article 4.2 of the OECD 2021 Model Rules states that "simplified methods" that substitute for income taxes will count.
 Resource rent taxes on extractive industries are specifically included, but a tax "imposed on an alternative basis that applies in addition to, and not as a substitute for, a generally applicable income tax ... would not fall under the 'in lieu of' test for Covered Taxes."
 This language might be read to suggest that existing domestic minimum taxes on a distinct base, such as turnover, risk being excluded as Covered Taxes even though their effect is to increase the ETR on income at source.
-However, given that GloBE's intent is to ensure ETRs of 15%, the better view is that any existing minimum taxes that have the effect of raising ETR at source ought to be included as Covered Taxes.